 However, as the mere presence of magnetite particles inside plaques could not establish their role in the creation of plaques or cell death, the contribution of magnetite particles in the pathogenesis of Alzheimer's remains debatable.

-VIDEO Oxidative Stress Theory
+Oxidative Stress Theory

 Air pollution has a direct impact on body’s receipt of oxygen.
 When environmental toxins and chemicals dissolve in the blood along with oxygen and traverse to the brain cells, they cause oxidative stress.
 Chronic oxidative stress in neural tissues is seen as a strong risk factor for Alzheimer's.